inducer/loopy/doc/ref_kernel.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Individual Loopy submodules use their own prefix beginning with ``_lp_`` for internally-created variable names.
-These prefixes are only used for names created within the listed submodule.
+Each prefix is only used for names created within the listed submodule, and the prefix used within any module may not itself be a prefix of the prefix for another module.

 Reserved Name Prefixes
 ^^^^^^^^^^^^^^^^^^^^^^